Siemens-Healthineers/ETWAnalyzer/ReadMe.md

 method was moved off a CPU due to a blocking OS call.
 That is the reason why Main or other entry point methods for a thread have the highest CPU consumption but are not the performance bottleneck.
 The actual issue is in one of the methods which consume CPU which is not directly visible in the extracted data.
-To get an overview for a new issues one turns over to WPA to see time dependencies which can only visually be analyzed.
+To get an overview for a new issue one turns over to WPA to see time dependencies which can only visually be analyzed.

 Once the issue is understood you can create [WPA stacktags](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/stack-tags) of past issues to see if the same issue in the other file also appears without the need to drill deep into the call stacks.
 In this case it is obvious that we have again a Firewall problem where each network packet